 How to encourage hens to lay in nest boxes

-The 5-step intervention
+The 5-step intervention (run them all together)

-- Confine the flock to coop + run for 3โ5 days.
+- Confine the flock to coop + run for 3β5 days.
 If hens have free-range access, hidden-nest options multiply.
 Closing them in forces them to use the boxes.
 Reintroduce free-range access only after 5 days of consistent box laying.

 - Move floor-laid eggs into the boxes.
-Don't just collect them โ relocate to the boxes so the hen returning to the spot sees them in the box, not the floor.
+Don't just collect them β relocate to the boxes so the hen returning to the spot sees them in the box, not the floor.
 Combined with dummy eggs this redirects within a week.

 - Block floor-laying spots.
 Bricks, an upside-down feed pan, or a stack of pine cones in the favorite floor corner.
 Make the floor uncomfortable.
 Some keepers cover the entire floor with a layer of larger objects so there's no flat spot for laying.